 "I don't wanna, that's boring.
 But I had a great time with my SENSEI!" she bellowed triumphantly, beating her chest like a gorilla while making accompanying sounds.

 "Miss Hirsh and you had a good practice?"
-Mabels dad asked as he sat down next to her, stole the remote, and put on the news.
+Mabels dad asked as he sat down next to her, stole the remote, and put on the news, which was addressing the stocks of a company called 'Steindorf and Co'.

-"She thinks I'm improving fast, or whatever," Mabel blew off her accreditation easily," and we've established that I'm fire and air of the paths, so I can begin my focuses soon, but you know that's just because we're like super tight.
-Martial arts master and pupil- don't even come between."
+"She thinks I'm improving fast, or whatever," Mabel blew off her accreditation easily, "and we've established that I'm probably fire and air of the paths, so I can begin my focuses soon, but you know that's just because we're like super tight.
+Martial arts master and pupil- don't even come between," she admitted as blasé as she could manage.

 "Pshwa, self defense," she snickered," it's just going to help me defeat my greatest foe yet, Bethany Mills, and her waaaay too dark hair."